ahmadawais/Emoji-Log/README.md

 funcsave gtst
 ```

-If you prefer, you can paste these aliases directly in your `~/.gitconfig` file:
+If you prefer, you can paste these aliases directly in your `~/.gitconfig` file by using the command `notepad C:/Users/{name}/.gitconfig`, it will open a notepad editor for you containing git configurations.

 ```sh
 # Make sure you're adding under the [alias] block.